ivan-hc/Steam-appimage/README.md

 It is built from the official .deb package, so it works like a standalone binary file.

-# NOTE: requires 32-bit libraries installed your system.
+# NOTE: requires 32-bit libraries installed on your system!

 ---------------------------------